Chloë Hanslip

 • Hubay: Scènes de la Czárda, No. 3, Op.
 18

-Recent and upcoming American appearances include the Buffalo Philharmonic, Cincinnati Symphony, Detroit Symphony, Napa Valley Symphony, Phoenix Symphony, Reading Symphony (Pennsylvania) and the Sarasota Orchestra, as well as a recital at the University of Texas in Austin.
-Ms. Hanslip has appeared worldwide with the Bavarian Radio Orchestra, BBC National Orchestra of Wales, Beethoven Orchester/Bonn, Violins of the Berlin Philharmoninc, City of London Sinfonia, Hamburg Symphony, London Mozart Players, Malaysia Philharmonic, Norwegian Radio Symphony, Philharmonia/London, Orchestra Sinfonica di Lugano, Orquesta Sinfonica de Castilla y Leon, RAI/Torino, Real Filharmonia/Galicia, Royal Scottish National Orchestra, Singapore Symphony, Tampere Philharmonic, Tokyo Symphony, Tonkünstlerorchester/Vienna and the Umeå Symphony in Sweden.
+Worldwide, Chloë Hanslip has appeared with the Adelaide Symphony, Auckland Philharmonia, Bavarian Radio Orchestra, BBC Concert Orchestra at the Proms, BBC National Orchestra of Wales, BBC Northern Ireland Orchestra, Beethoven Orchester/Bonn, Violins of the Berlin Philharmonic, Bern Symphony, Birmingham Symphony, Bournemouth Symphony, Bremen Philharmonic, City of London Sinfonia, Czech Philharmonic, Duisburg Philharmonic, Hamburg Symphony, Helsingborg Symphony/Sweden, Lahti Symphony/Finland, the London Philharmonic, London Symphony, Malaysian Philharmonic, Minas Gerais Philharmonic Orchestra/Brazil, Moscow State Symphony, Norwegian Radio Symphony, Nottingham Philharmonic, Orchestra Regionale Toscana, Philharmonia/London, Orchestra Sinfonica di Lugano, Orquesta Sinfonica de Castilla y Leon, Prague Symphony, RAI/Torino, Real Filharmonia/Galicia, Royal Philharmonic Orchestra, Royal Flemish Philharmonic, Royal Liverpool Philharmonic, Royal Scottish National Orchestra, Singapore Symphony, Symphonieorchester des Bayerischen Rundfunks, Tampere Philharmonic, Tokyo Metropolitan Symphony, Tonkünstlerorchester/Vienna, and the Umeå Symphony in Sweden.

-Among the conductors with whom Ms. Hanslip has collaborated are Petr Altrichter, Stefan Blunier, Martyn Brabbins, Paul Daniel, Sir Andrew Davis, Thierry Fischer, Claus Peter Flor, Richard Hickox, Mariss Jansons, Paavo Järvi, Michail Jurowski, Pavel Kogan, Gianandrea Noseda, Gerard Schwarz, Leif Segerstam, Leonard Slatkin, Jeffrey Tate, Christopher Warren-Green and Barry Wordsworth.
+Among the conductors with whom Ms. Hanslip has collaborated are Petr Altrichter, Stefan Blunier, Martyn Brabbins, Mei-Ann Chen, Paul Daniel, Sir Andrew Davis, Charles Dutoit, JoAnn Falletta, Thierry Fischer, Claus Peter Flor, Miguel Harth-Bedoya, Richard Hickox, Mariss Jansons, Paavo Järvi, Michail Jurowski, Pavel Kogan, Christoph König, Hannu Lintu, Susanna Mälkki, the late Sir Neville Marriner, Gianandrea Noseda, Gerard Schwarz, Leif Segerstam, Alexander Shelley, Leonard Slatkin, Dmitri Slobodeniouk, Stefan Solyom, Vassily Sinaisky, Jeffrey Tate, Jac van Steen, Alexander Vedernikov, Christopher Warren-Green, Barry Wordsworth, and Xian Zhang.

-Already an active recording artist, Chloë Hanslip has received outstanding reviews for her two recent CDs for Naxos: the John Adams Violin Concerto with the Royal Philharmonic Orchestra under Leonard Slatkin and The Violin Concertos of Benjamin Godard with the Slovak State Philharmonic under Kirk Trevor.
-Her two earlier CDs with the London Symphony Orchestra for Warner Classics won her, respectively, the German ECHO Classic Award for Best Newcomer (2002), and Young British Classical Performer at the Classical BRITS (2003).
-Her impressive recording catalogue continues to grow with a highly acclaimed recital disc of works by Bazzini and her latest recording, the Hubay Violin Concertos with the Bournemouth Symphony Orchestra, released in September 2009.
+Active as a recording artist, Chloë Hanslip has received outstanding reviews for her two Naxos CDs: the John Adams Violin Concerto with the Royal Philharmonic Orchestra under Leonard Slatkin (2006), and the Violin Concertos of Benjamin Godard with the Slovak State Philharmonic under Kirk Trevor (2008).
+Two earlier CDs with the London Symphony Orchestra for Warner Classics won her, respectively, the German ECHO Classic Award for Best Newcomer (2002), and Young British Classical Performer at the Classical BRITS (2003).
+Her recording catalogue continues to grow with a highly acclaimed recital disc of works by Bazzini (2007), as well as the Hubay Violin Concertos with the Bournemouth Symphony Orchestra (2008).
+Ms. Hanslip’s first release on the Hyperion label featured the Vieuxtemps violin concertos with the Royal Flemish Philharmonic under Martyn Brabbins (2012).
+Three other recordings were released the following year: Glazunov and Schoeck Concertos with the Lugano Symphony Orchestra under Alexander Vedernikov; Medtner Sonatas with pianist Igor Tchetuev; and York Bowen – The complete works for violin and piano with pianist Danny Driver, which received recommendations from Gramophone (Choice) and The Strad.
+For Rubicon Classics, her first release is one of a three-disc series featuring the complete Beethoven Violin Sonatas, also with pianist Danny Driver.
+They are scheduled to complete the series this season at Turner Sims Concert Hall.

-Chloë Hanslip studied for ten years with the great Russian pedagogue Zakhar Bron.
-She has also worked with Robert Masters, Ida Haendel, Salvatore Accardo, and Gerhard Schulz.
+Chloë Hanslip studied for ten years with Russian pedagogue Zakhar Bron.
+She has also worked with Christian Tetzlaff, Robert Masters, Ida Haendel, Salvatore Accardo, and Gerhard Schulz.
+Ms. Hanslip plays a Guarneri del Gesu 1737.

 Documents